 However, more cloud node objects can be created if needed after the scripts have run.
 The maximum number that may be created is set by the license purchased.

-Large numbers of cloud node objects can be created with Bright Cluster Manager as follows:
+Large numbers of cloud node objects can be created with the cluster manager as follows:

 • In Bright View they can conveniently be cloned via the clickpath: